DavidSchinazi/draft-schinazi-masque-connect-ip-dns/draft-schinazi-masque-connect-ip-dns.md

 Proxying IP in HTTP ({{!CONNECT-IP=RFC9484}}) allows building a VPN through HTTP load balancers.
-However, at the time of writing, that mechanism doesn't offer a mechanism for communicating DNS information inline.
+However, at the time of writing, that mechanism doesn't offer a mechanism for communicating DNS configuration information inline.
 In contrast, most existing VPN protocols provide a mechanism to exchange DNS configuration information (e.g., {{?IKEv2=RFC7296}}).
 This document describes an extension that exchanges this information using HTTP capsules ({{!HTTP-DGRAM=RFC9297}}).
+This document does not define any new ways to convey DNS queries or responses, only a mechanism to exchange DNS configuration information.

 ## Conventions and Definitions

 {::boilerplate bcp14-tagged}

+This document uses terminology from {{!QUIC=RFC9000}}.
+Where this document defines protocol types, the definition format uses the notation from {{Section 1.3 of QUIC}}.
+This specification uses the variable-length integer encoding from {{Section 16 of !QUIC=RFC9000}}.
+Variable-length integer values do not need to be encoded in the minimum number of bytes necessary.

 # Mechanism

-Similar to how Proxying IP in HTTP exchanges IP addresses ({{Section 4.7 of CONNECT-IP}}), this mechanism leverages capsules to request configuration and to assign it.
-Similarly, this mechanism is bidirectional: either endpoint can request DNS configuration by sending a DNS_REQUEST capsule, and either endpoint can send DNS configuration in a DNS_ASSIGN capsule.
+Similar to how Proxying IP in HTTP exchanges IP address configuration information ({{Section 4.7 of CONNECT-IP}}), this mechanism leverages capsules to request DNS configuration information and to assign it.
+Similarly, this mechanism is bidirectional: either endpoint can request DNS configuration information by sending a DNS_REQUEST capsule, and either endpoint can send DNS configuration information in a DNS_ASSIGN capsule.
 These capsules follow the format defined below.

 ~~~
-Nameserver Address {
+Nameserver {
-  IP Version (8),
-  IP Address (32..128),
+  Type (i),
+  Length (i),
+  Value (...),
 }
 ~~~
-{: #ns-addr-format title="Nameserver Address Format"}
+{: #ns-format title="Nameserver Format"}

-Each Nameserver Address contains the following fields:
+Each Nameserver structure contains the following fields:

-IP Version:
+Type:

+: An integer representing the protocol over which DNS queries and responses are sent.
+See below for possible values.
+Encoded as a variable-length integer.

+Length:

-: IP Version of this nameserver address, encoded as an unsigned 8-bit integer.
+: The length of the following Value field, encoded as a variable-length integer.
-It MUST be either 4 or 6.

-IP Address:

-: DNS nameserver IP address.
-If the IP Version field has value 4, the IP Address field SHALL have a length of 32 bits.
-If the IP Version field has value 6, the IP Address field SHALL have a length of 128 bits.
+Value:

+: DNS name server configuration value, depends on the Type.
+This is commonly an IP address, but for other protocols it can also represent a URI template or a hostname.

+This document defines the following types:

+* DNS over port 53.
+Type = 0.
+DNS is sent unencrypted over UDP or TCP port 53, as per {{!DNS=RFC1035}}.
+The Value is an IP address (either IPv4 or IPv6) encoded in network byte order.
+Length SHALL be either 32 or 128 bits.

+* DNS over TLS.
+Type = 1.
+DNS is sent over TLS, as per {{!DoT=RFC7858}}.
+The Value is a hostname, optionally followed by a colon and a port.
+The encoding is the same as an authority without userinfo as defined in {{Section 3.2 of !URI=RFC3986}}.
+It is encoded as ASCII, and not null-terminated.
+IPv4 and IPv6 addresses can be encoded using this format, though IPv6 addresses need to be enclosed in square brackets.

+* DNS over QUIC.
+Type = 2.
+DNS is sent over QUIC, as per {{!DoQ=RFC9250}}.
+The Value is a hostname, encoded the same as for DNS over TLS.

+* DNS over HTTPS.
+Type = 3.
+DNS is sent over HTTPS, as per {{!DoH=RFC8484}}.
+  The Value is a URI Template.
+It is encoded as ASCII, and not null-terminated.

+* TODO: properly define an IANA registry with GREASE for future types.

 ~~~
 Domain {